 Malware writers and attackers use a variety of sophisticated techniques to spread their malware.
 There are three commonly used ransomware infection methods that will be explored in this post; malicious email attachments and links, drive-by downloads and Remote Desktop Protocol attacks.
 It is our hope that we can help you to focus on protecting the areas most likely to be compromised by cybercriminals and to reduce your risk of infection, starting right now.

-The most common ransomware infection methods
+Here are the most common ransomware infection methods:

-Email malware: An oldie but a goodie
+Email malware: an oldie but a goodie